ManolisPapd/IDEddit/README.md

        user_agent=''
      )
    ```
-  * You are welcomed and encouraged to report any issues.
+  * You are welcome and encouraged to report any issues.